JerryI/wljs-docs/docs/frontend/Reference/Decorations/ViewBox.md

 ```

 ### From Javascript function
-An expression `displayView` is evaluated on [WLJS Interpreter](../../../../../interpreter/intro.md) in the browser with special property provided (see [core](../../Javascript%20API/core.md) and tutorial [Frontend functions](../../Advanced/Frontend%20interpretation/Frontend%20functions.md))
+An expression `displayView` is evaluated on [WLJS Interpreter](../../../../../interpreter/intro.md) in the browser with special property provided (see [core](../../Javascript%20API/core.md) and tutorial [WLJS Functions](../../Advanced/Frontend%20interpretation/WLJS%20Functions.md))

 ```js
 core.displayView = async (args, env) => {